How to Grow Lemongrass

 To get started, go shopping and buy the firmest, least dried-out bunch of lemongrass you can find.
 Take it home and then peel back the first layer or two and a good part of the upper leaves, especially the ones which are dried out.

-Then fill a glass with plain water, put your trimmed lemongrass stalks in and place the whole thing into a warm window sill.
+Then fill a glass with plain water, put the trimmed lemongrass stalks in and place the whole thing into a warm window sill.
 The water should completely cover the bulbous bit at the bottom of the stalks.
 Within a few weeks, roots will start to appear and possibly some leaves.
 When the roots are about 1-2 inches long, you can trim back the original stalk a bit more and then plant each stalk into its own small pot of compost.

 Gently cover all the roots and quite a bit of the bulbous part at the bottom if you can.
 One of my stalks sprouted some baby leaves though so with that one I just made sure to cover the roots and a bit of the bottom of the bulb.
 As soon as the leaves are bigger, I’ll add more compost to the pot.